 M83 is well placed

-At a declination of -29°52', it is easiest to see from the southern hemisphere and cannot be seen from latitudes much north of 40°N.
+At a declination of -29°51', it is easiest to see from the southern hemisphere but cannot be seen from latitudes much north of 40°N.

-From London (click to change), it will not be readily observable since it will lie so far south that it will never rise more than 8° above the horizon.
+From London, it will not be readily observable since it will lie so far south that it will never rise more than 8° above the horizon.

 |Object||Right Ascension||Declination||Constellation||Magnitude||Angular Size|